Ray Illingworth: Test level

-Those two matches will probably be remembered as Illingworth's finest moments as captain because they were the most famous.
-However it was for his brilliant tactics at Headingley in 1971 that he should receive most plaudits.
-With Pakistan needing only 231 to win - they were sailing toward victory with Sadiq Mohammad and Asif Iqbal in full command at 160–4.
-Alan Knott pulled off a miraculous stumping off Norman Gifford (Asif the batsman) and again Illingworth's bowling changes just as they had two years earlier resulted in wickets – including the key wicket of Sadiq – c&b by Basil D'Oliveira.
+Those two matches are often seen as Illingworth's greatest moments as captain due to their fame.
+However, it was his effective tactics at Headingley in 1971 that are cited as his finest victory.
+With Pakistan needing only 231 to win - they were nearing victory with Sadiq Mohammad and Asif Iqbal in full command at 160–4.
+Alan Knott stumped out Norman Gifford (Asif the batsman) and again Illingworth's bowling changes just as they had two years earlier resulted in wickets – including the key wicket of Sadiq – c&b by Basil D'Oliveira.

-The 1972 series was as good and tough an Ashes series as there has been (with the possible exception of 2005).
+The 1972 series was a particularly successful Ashes, if not the most successful (with the possible exception of 2005).
 The seasoned pros of England in Boycott, Edrich, D'Oliveira, Illingworth himself, Underwood and Snow faced the upcoming young Australians (Ian and Greg Chappell, Dennis Lillee, Rod Marsh, Doug Walters) who would dominate for the middle part of the decade.
 The series was drawn 2–2 but included tight games at Headingley and particularly the Oval, where the match lasted almost six days with Australia chasing 242 with only 5 wickets in hand.

-In 1973 Illingworth's tenure as captain of England ended, and it was rather a sad one in that an easy victory over a budding New Zealand team was followed by a heavy defeat by a highly efficient West Indies side.
+In 1973 Illingworth's tenure as captain of England ended, and in the next two matches England won against New Zealand but were defeated by the West Indies.
 England had to win at Lord's to level the three-Test series.
 West Indies had first use of a quick but perfectly even batting wicket and made 650 at a rapid scoring rate as England's bowling attack of Willis, Arnold, Greig, Underwood and Illingworth were humiliated by Kanhai, Sobers and Bernard Julien.
-When England batted they had no answer to Lance Gibbs and lost by an innings.
+When England batted, they were unable to effectively play against Lance Gibbs and lost by an innings.
 Wisden fairly described it as "a sad end to the Illingworth era".